Roenan-b/Compressor-Tester/README.md

 ## Compressor-Tester
--The "Compressor Tester" is a project that I inherited during my internship as an engineer with Air Lift.
+The "Compressor Tester" is a project that I inherited during my internship as an engineer with Air Lift.
--Created a system capable of testing the compressors the warranty team were receiving back as returns.**
+Created a system capable of testing the compressors the warranty team were receiving back as returns.

 ## Project Requirements
 Measurements for pressure are to be within ±2 psi (See testing data)